carallon/pharos-controller-api/sphinx-src/queryjs/timeline.rst

 pause_all
 =========

 Pause all timelines in the project which are currently running.
+Propagates to all controllers in a project.

 ``pause_all(callback)``